Sorry, you need to enable JavaScript to visit this website.

 The President’s Award for Creativity is a fund support to organisations, especially those working with vulnerable and disadvantaged groups, to engage these groups in creativity and arts-driven projects and thereby increase their level of integration and engagement in society.

-The Ministry for Foreign Affairs and Trade Promotion issues the Official Development Assistance Fund for voluntary organisations offering humanitarian and development assistance to developing countries with the aim of supporting economic and social progress based on the notion of ‘eradicating poverty through development’, in the light of the 2030 Agenda.
+The Ministry for Foreign Affairs and Trade Promotion issues the Official Development Assistance fund for voluntary organisations offering humanitarian and development assistance to developing countries with the aim of supporting economic and social progress based on the notion of ‘eradicating poverty through development’, in the light of the 2030 Agenda.

-The Ministry for Gozo issues the Gozo NGO Scheme designed to provide support and facilitate the realisation of small projects, activities and initiatives on the Island of Gozo by Voluntary Organisations.
+The Ministry for Gozo and Planning issues the Gozo NGO Scheme designed to provide support and facilitate the realisation of small projects, activities and initiatives on the Island of Gozo by Voluntary Organisations.
 The objectives of this scheme are to enhance the social, cultural, economic and ecological fabric of the Gozitan society; promote and encourage a culture of volunteering and the participation in volunteer activities amongst the Gozitan society; stimulate co-operation and networking between Voluntary Organisations; foster co-operation between Voluntary Organisations and the Ministry for Gozo through collaborative initiatives.

-The Ministry for the Environment, Sustainable Development, and Climate Change issues the Sustainable Development Fund Support Scheme for Voluntary Organisations is aimed to support non-Government, non-profit voluntary organisations to undertake tangible sustainable development projects and initiatives that have the potential to cover activities and initiatives in line with the Sustainable Development Goals
+The Ministry for the Environment, Sustainable Development, and Climate Change issues the Sustainable Development Fund support scheme for Voluntary Organisations is aimed to support non-Government, non-profit voluntary organisations to undertake tangible sustainable development projects and initiatives that have the potential to cover activities and initiatives in line with the Sustainable Development Goals

 Initiatives to increase the diversity of participants